insin/newforms/docs/quickstart.rst

 ========================

-The final step in using a Form is validating the entire form when the user attempts to submit it. calling its ``validate()`` method validates every fields in the form with its current user input.
+The final step in using a Form is validating the entire form when the user attempts to submit it.
+Calling its ``validate()`` method validates every field in the form with its current user input.

-If a Form is valid, it will have a ``cleanedData`` object containing validated data, coerced to the appropriate JavaScript data type when applicable:
+If a Form is valid, it will have a ``cleanedData`` object containing validated data, coerced to the appropriate JavaScript data type when appropriate:

 .. code-block:: javascript